LoganMclachlan/Currency-Converter/README.md

 ## currancies avalible
-This will list all currancies that can be used in the main program aswell as the code for each.
+This will list all currencies that can be used in the main program aswell as the code for each.

 ## conversion log
 This is the text file that will contian the data for each successful conversion